I left my heart in San Francisco, along with my overpriced apartment. I think that’s how the song goes, right?

 South of Market

 San Francisco is a bustling city that is split into five main districts: Downtown/Central, Richmond (right of Golden Gate Park), Sunset (left of Golden Gate Park), Upper Market, and Bayview.
-Each district is further sub-divided into numerous neighbourhoods, some of which are pretty unique.
+Each district is further subdivided into the numerous San Francisco neighborhoods.
+Visiting San Francisco is actually quite a unique experience.

 Below I’ve listed the best neighborhoods in San Francisco to visit.